top of page

 Evidence supports this:

-• Placebos reliably improve pain, fatigue, anxiety
+• Placebos reliably improve pain, fatigue, anxiety.

-• They rarely alter underlying pathology
+• They rarely alter underlying pathology.

+In other words, they change the experience of illness, not the biology of disease.
 The placebo effect is best understood as interpersonal healing—arising from:

 • Expectation